mrodozov/homelabboardworks/odroid_U/archlinux/README.md

 ## homelabboardworks
 Settings and howtos/whattos for my single board computers

+users: default and root
+pass: user default and root default

 ## Odroid-U - archlinux kernel 6.14

 * **Donwloaded**: Get the image from here: